tnelsen/Drone-Data-in-Agricultural-Research/README.md

 # Drone Data in Agricultural Research

 This is an example and starting point for multispectral image analysis designed for beginners.
 The lessons can be taught in approximately 2 hours.
-They start with importing and visualizing drone based multispectral data in QGIS and move through how to extract data values for areas of interest in both a manual, low throughput method and a more automated, high throughput method.
+They start with importing and visualizing drone based multispectral data in QGIS and move through how to extract data values for areas of interest in both a manual, low throughput method and a more automated, high throughput method in conjunction with R scripts.

 These methods were first developed for analyzing drone based multispectral images for the Grain Cropping Systems Lab at UC Davis and thus are geared towards use in agronomic crops in a research setting.
 The methods can be used with different image capture (such as satellite) as well as in different research or production settings.